FAQs | High Hill Christian Camp & Retreat

 How does Check-In Work?

-We prefer for tuition, canteen, or other payments to be made at least 48 hours in advance.
+Please note: For a quicker check-in experience, we ask that all payments to be made at least 48 hours in advance.
 You will receive an email prior to camp letting you know your remaining balance due along with your personalize payment link and how to add funds to your camper’s canteen account.

 Finally, you’ll make your way to your camper’s cabin/dorm.
 Please remember, only parents of the same gender as the camper may enter their housing quarters.
 Due to limited parking, we ask that you please say your goodbyes and head out as quickly as possible after you get your camper moved in.